yeap-finance/.github/profile/README.md

 Learn more from our [docs](https://github.com/yeap-fi/docs).

-We're looking for parnters who are passionate and high-skilled on dapps and smart contracts.
+We're looking for partners who are passionate and high-skilled on dapps and smart contracts.

 Join us at yeap finance, where we are building the future of finance—faster, more secure, and more efficient.